Of all the Anglo-Saxon

 Early Origins of the Ingelton family

-The surname Ingelton was first found in North Yorkshire
+The surname Ingelton was first found in the West Riding of Yorkshire

 , at Ingleton, a village and civil parish in the Craven district that dates back to the Domesday Book